EXL/drmhacker/drmhacker_magx/ReadMe.md

 drmhacker_magx
 ==============

-// TODO: Add correct link to the forum thread!

-MotoMAGX DRM hacker utility by [EXL](https://github.com/EXL/), additional information in this thread: [TODO](https://forum.motofan.ru/index.php?showtopic=143336) on the MotoFan.Ru forum.
+MotoMAGX DRM hacker utility by [EXL](https://github.com/EXL/), additional information in this thread: [Decrypted DRM content of Motorola Linux phones on the EZX and MotoMAGX platform, Preserving the legacy of Motorola phones](https://forum.motofan.ru/index.php?showtopic=1742432) on the MotoFan.Ru forum.

 This program can be used to decrypt DRM files on Motorola MotoMAGX phones: Z6, V8, Z6w, U9, ZN5, EM30, E8, VE66, EM35, VA76r etc.